mmolari/morbidostat-genome-analysis/notes/plots.md

 - `insertions_vs_genome_{L,N}.pdf`:
     - n. of insertions on a window of 100 kbp size, stratified by timepoint and fwd/rev reads.
     - same as previous, but instead of n. of reads it produces an histogram of average insertion length (L * insertion freq).
 - `insertions_trajectories.pdf`: plots the insertion frequency trajectory for at different timepoints for few selected positions.
 The meaning of markers and colors is similar to the one for the consens frequency trajectories.
 Positions are selected based on the (max - min) insertion frequency over time.
-Only points with not less than 8 insertions are considered, and points where a fisher exact test on the number of fwd vs rev insertions returns a p-value greater than 5%.
+Only points with sequencing depth not less than 8 are considered, and points where a fisher exact test on the number of fwd vs rev insertions returns a p-value greater than 5%.

 The relevant positions are recorded in `insertions_selected_positions.csv`.
 This is similar to the csv file for the consensus frequency, with the addition of the `L` columns storing the average insertion length.